El Niño weather pattern is in the Pacific, U.S. forecasters say

 But it's not clear if this El Niño is playing a role.

-A destructive, storm-producing El Niño of the type seen in 1983 and 1998 hasn't truly been experienced in the southern half of the state so far this century, said Jin-Yi Yu, an earth system science professor at the University of California, Irvine.
+A destructive, storm-producing El Niño of the type seen in 1983 and 1998 hasn't truly been experienced in the southern half of the state so far this century, according to Jin-Yi Yu, an earth system science professor at the University of California, Irvine.

 The absence has been so conspicuous that Yu thinks the nature of the weather phenomenon might have changed, possibly as a result of global warming or rising sea surface temperatures in parts of the Atlantic Ocean, which can influence weather systems in the Pacific.